Your Guide to Subject Choices for QQI Level 6 Health Services Supervisory Management Skills (6M4978)

 At Forus Training, our courses are designed with busy professionals in mind.
 Our trainers are industry experts and our learning platforms are accessible, flexible, and fully supported.

-Whether you’re already working in healthcare or planning a return to the workforce, our modular structure allows you to build your qualification around your life.
+Whether you’re already working in healthcare and hoping to progress your career or planning a return to the workforce, our modular structure allows you to build your qualification around your life.